markusmobius/go-domdistiller/README.md

 ## Status

 This package is still in development and the port process is still not finished.
-There are 13 files with 1,550 lines of code that haven’t been ported, so there is still a bit more to go.
+There are 11 files with 926 lines of code that haven’t been ported, so there is only a bit more to go.

 ## Changelog

+### 21 October 2020

+- Port `PagingLinksFinder` from `PagingLinksFinder.java`

 ### 20 October 2020